Class: Aws::S3::Bucket

 The container element for object ownership for a bucket’s ownership controls.

-BucketOwnerEnforced - Access control lists (ACLs) are disabled and no longer affect permissions.
+‘BucketOwnerEnforced` - Access control lists (ACLs) are disabled and no longer affect permissions.
 The bucket owner automatically owns and has full control over every object in the bucket.
-The bucket only accepts PUT requests that don’t specify an ACL or bucket owner full control ACLs, such as the ‘bucket-owner-full-control` canned ACL or an equivalent form of this ACL expressed in the XML format.
+The bucket only accepts PUT requests that don’t specify an ACL or specify bucket owner full control ACLs (such as the predefined ‘bucket-owner-full-control` canned ACL or a custom ACL in XML format that grants the same permissions).

 Returns: